storycraft/tosu-overlay/README.md

 # `tosu-ingame-overlay`
 > [!NOTE]
 > This project is being adopted to official tosu overlay.
+>
-> This project will not be updated further.
+> Project will not be updated further.
 Please use stock tosu overlay instead.

 High performance [tosu](https://github.com/tosuapp/tosu) fullscreen ingame overlay